-By lying on their backs and rolling around, cats can rub their scent glands over the floor, marking it as their territory.
+By lying on their backs and rolling around, cats can rub their scent glands all over the floor, marking it as their territory.

-In some cases, female cats lie on their backs as a signal that they are ready to mate.
+In some cases, female Maine Coon cats lay on their backs as a signal that they are ready to mate.

 How To Read Your Maine Coon’s Body Language

-It can be difficult at first to discern why your cat is behaving the way it is, so here are some tips to help you figure out what it means when your cat is laying on its back.
+Here are some tips to help you figure out what it means when your cat is laying on its back:

 - Dilated Pupils: Dilated pupils are often a sign that your cat is ready to attack.
-If your cats’ pupils are larger than usual, give it some personal space!
+If your cat’s pupils are larger than usual, give them some personal space!

-- Cat’s Ears Flattened: If your cats’ ears are flattened against its head, it is a sign of aggression or fear.
-This is another signal that you should leave your cat alone.
-Pricked and alert ears could mean that your cat is wary, or it could be an indicator that your cat is in the mood to play.
+- Cat’s Ears Flattened: If your cat’s ears are flattened against its head, this is a sign of aggression or fear.
+We recommend that you leave your cat alone!
+Pricked and alert ears could also mean that your cat is wary, or it could be an indicator that your cat is in the mood to play.

-- Growing: This one may seem obvious, but if your cat is growling, it’s a sign that it is not in the mood for playtime or belly rubs!
+- Growling: If your cat is growling at you this is a sign that they are not in the mood for playtime or belly rubs!

-- Purring: Cats purr when they are content, so if your cat is purring while it is laying on its back and you do not suspect they’re in pain, it is likely your Maine Coon is in a good mood.
-However, this does not necessarily mean that your cat wants to be touched right now.
+- Purring: Cats purr when they are content, or in pain.
+If your cat is purring whilst laying on its back and you do not suspect they’re in pain, it is likely your Maine Coon is in a good mood.
+However, this does not mean that your cat wants to be touched right now.

-If you’ve not heard a Maine Coon purring sound before, take a quick look at the video of ‘Pippin’, our Maine Coon cat.
-He’s purring so loudly!
+If you have not heard a Maine Coon purring, take a quick look at the Pippin purring loudly: Maine Coon Central Youtube

 Things To Avoid

-If your Maine Coon trusts you enough to show you its belly, here are some things you should avoid doing so you do not break that trust.
+If your Maine Coon trusts you enough to show you its belly, here are some things you should avoid doing so that you do not break their trust.